carlklier/graham-scan-based-incremental-delaunay/README.md

 # graham-scan-based-incremental-delaunay

+An Delaunay Triangulation algorithm that incrementally add points during the process and uses Graham Scan to construct the initial triangulation of the iteration.

-Graham Scan-Based Incremental Delaunay Triangulation:
+## Graham Scan-Based Incremental Delaunay Triangulation Algorithm
+Given a list of points:
-- Sort the input points by x-coordinate
+- Sort the list of points such that:
-- Select the leftmost, bottommost point as the pivot point
+  - the first point is the leftmost, bottommost point, used as the pivot point
-- Sort the other points by angle relative to the pivot point their slopes relative to the pivot
+  - the remaining points are sorted by their slope in ascending order relative to the first point
-- Construct the base convex hull using the pivot point and the first two points sorted by angle
+- Construct the base convex hull using first 3 points (pivot point and two points with the lowest slopes)
-- Incrementally add the next sorted point and use Graham Scan to get the convex hull, saving any edges that were made
+- Incrementally add the next sorted point:
+  - Use Graham Scan to get the convex hull, saving any edges that were made
-- Flip the current triangulation to Delaunay and repeat until done
+  - Flip the current triangulation to Delaunay
+  - Repeat until done

+## Hotkeys
+- `LEFT CLICK` with your mouse create point on where you clicked
+- Press the `G` key to generate a random point
+- Press the `S` key to start the algorithm with your set of points
+- Press the `SPACEBAR` to iterate to the next step
+- Press the `R` key to reset the algorithm, where you can press `S` again to start with the same set of points
+- Press the `C` key to stop the algorithm and clear all the points

+## Visualization
+After starting the algorithm, a triangle will be drawn using three of the points.
+- Points
+  - Black points indicate points that are in the triangulation
+  - Light Grey points indicate points that have yet to be added to the triangulation
+  - Red points indicate the most recently added point, and the points that are involved when a circumcircle is displayed
+  - Dark Red points indicate the point that is on the opposite triangle of a quadrilateral when an edge is being checked if it is Locally Delaunay
+  - Yellow points indicate the circumcenter of the triangle formed by the Red points
+- Edges
+  - Grey edges indicate the edges in the triangulation
+  - Green edges indicate the edges that are in the queue to be checked if they are Locally Delaunay
+  - Blue edges indicate the current edge that is being checked if it is Locally Delaunay A Yellow circle is drawn when the current edge is an inside edge is being checked if it is Locally Delaunay.
+This is the circumcircle defined by the triangle formed by the Red points, centered on the Yellow circumcenter.
+If the Dark Red point is within the Yellow circle, then the current edge will be flipped.

+When the algorithm is complete, the background will turn green to indicate completion.

+## Static Walkthrough
 https://user-images.githubusercontent.com/48186448/116015435-3212b200-a607-11eb-8a45-fde9a8893821.mp4

-TODO LIST:
-- [x] Implement Halfedge data structure, with addleaf and addedge
-  - [x] get two sorting algorithms loglinear time, one for x-coord and one for slope
-  - [x] Use a stack to track points on the convex hull
-  - [x] Use a queue to track edges that need to be flipped
-  - [x] Save all the edges made during the convex hull process
-  - [x] Check the queued edges if they are locally Delaunay
-  - [x] Flip non-locally Delaunay edges
-- [x] Work on visualization
-- [ ] Write some tests
-  - [ ] Test sorting for setting up the points
-  - [ ] Test Convex Hull triangulation
-  - [ ] Test Locally Delaunay check
-  - [ ] Test edge flipping on a simple case

-Due Date: final code and presentation on April 29th

-Timeline for progress:
-- 4/1
-- 4/8
-- 4/15
-- 4/22
-- 4/29 project due along with presentation

 ## Environment and package info
 Please make sure you have installed the pyglet and numpy before running the code, Those two package can be installed using pip command